 Description

-This classic Pound Cake with Strawberry Icing recipe delivers a rich, buttery cake with a tender crumb, perfectly complemented by a sweet and tangy strawberry glaze made from freeze-dried strawberries.
-Ideal for celebrations or as a delightful afternoon treat, this recipe combines traditional baking techniques with a fresh twist for the icing.
+This classic Pound Cake with Strawberry Icing recipe delivers a moist, buttery cake topped with a vibrant, sweet strawberry glaze made from crushed freeze-dried strawberries.
+Perfect for any occasion, this dessert combines traditional baking techniques with a fresh and flavorful twist in the icing.

 Ingredients